Artist: The Flying Lizards

 RECORDED FOR THE princely sum of £6.50, The Flying Lizards’ breakthrough single “Money” may not prove that the ‘the best things in life are free’, but it suggests that they need not be expensive.
 The modest production values and absurd humour of this insanely catchy song and its predecessor “Summertime Blues” set the tone for the group’s debut album, which finds homespun fun in the avant-garde.

 Driven by a stiff, echoed beat produced by hitting a bass guitar with a stick, and what sounds like a banjo but is actually a piano with various objects (rubber toys, a glass ashtray, a telephone directory) thrown inside, “Money” is as experimental as top ten hits get.
 But its inspired silliness quells any potential pretentiousness.
 Evans’ straight-faced delivery is backed by high, strangely muffled voices that recall a chorus of critters from The Muppet Show, and with a smattering of mad sound effects, odd instrumentation and wacky voices, much of the album scans as novelty music.
-In fact, The Flying Lizards were tapping into a tradition of whimsical nonsense in British culture that stretches back to The Goon Show, Monty Python, and beyond.
+In fact, The Flying Lizards were tapping into a tradition of whimsical nonsense in British culture that stretches back to The Goon Show, Monty Python, and even Alice’s Adventures in Wonderland.
 As Evans described her approach to music making to Sounds magazine in 1982, The Flying Lizards sounds ‘like Lewis Carroll making records’.

 The album’s inspired silliness is apparent in material like “TV”.
 Over shimmery guitar like something from a David Lynch movie and rinky-dink organ, Evans oozes icy sophistication while a feckless male voice, lost for words, struggles to pay her a compliment: ‘I think you’re very, very, very, very…’, he repeats, never quite able to finish his sentence.
 But Cunningham and company weren’t only playing it for laughs.
 “Money” is a satirical swipe at Margaret Thatcher’s infamously cold-hearted economic policies, and the group snuck feminist critique into the skewed pop tones of “Her Story” and “The Window”, both written and sung by journalist Vivien Goldman.
 Still, while they were far from apolitical, The Flying Lizards were not your typical protest act.
 Their stance is best spelled out in a line from “Russia”, in which a few lines in Sanskrit are followed by a chant worthy of The Residents: ‘I must explain, I’m not complaining, I’m just having fun’.
 As students of Dada and Fluxus, The Flying Lizards understood that creative rule-breaking could be a political act in itself.